 Divorce is a messy process that can turn even the kindest individual into someone angry and vindictive.
 The more bitter and drawn-out a divorce becomes, the harder it is for the people divorcing, the children they share, their loved ones and their finances.

 Reducing the conflict in your divorce can go a long way toward making the process easier on you and the people you love.
 If you haven’t yet filed for divorce, you might want to consider whether divorce mediation could be a tool that could help you and your spouse cleanly navigate the process of dissolving your union.
-There are certain signs that are good indicators that your family might benefit from divorce mediation.
+There are certain signs that are good indicators that your family might benefit

 You and your spouse worry about the impact on your kids

 Contentious divorce can be hard on children.
 They may assume they are partially to blame, especially if custody terms are a major point of conflict between their parents.
 Additionally, for older children, needing to stand up in court and talk about their preferences or discuss their wishes with the judge in the privacy of their chambers can cause a lot of personal stress.